Overview

 h=load('grid/height_grid.txt');

-used to create (script: loadHeightGridVectors.octave) a vector hm
+used to create (script: loadHeightGridVectors.octave) a vector hm containing layer middles:

 With the layer middles one can write a octave script loadLIProfile.octave to obtain a profile vector by evaluating a linearely interpolated profile at the layer middle heights: